Grant Application Overview

 Before applying for a grant, it is important to demonstrate that you have the support of your division/department and institution.
-This is easily done by filling out a Pre-Proposal Outline.
-Once you and your division chair/supervisor have signed the Pre-Proposal Outline, submit it to the grants office.
+This is easily done by filling out an ECTC Grant Proposal Form.
+Once you and your division chair/supervisor have signed the ECTC Grant Proposal Form, submit it to the grants office.
 The grants office will forward it to the provost/chief academic officer, chief institutional advancement officer, and the president for their approval and signatures.
 The finalized document is then kept in the grants office with the project file.

 Once your idea is approved, the grants office will work with you to find the right funding opportunity for your project.
 When a grant is identified, we will work with you to review application requirements and further develop your project to meet criteria and be competitive.

 The proposal begins and ends with the project design.
 Key considerations of project design include activities associated with the project, key persons involved, cost of the project, and measurable objectives and outcomes.

 The proposal will also need to provide details about why the project is needed (what problem(s) it solves), how it furthers the institution's goals, how it furthers the funder's goals, why specific activities were chosen, how the project will be evaluated, and how/if the institution will continue it after the grant period.

 Specific forms may also be required for federal and state grants, and collaborative projects may require letters of commitment from community and institutional partners.
 The grants office will work closely with you to compile all the required documentation and support needed for your grant, as well as assist with writing, editing and revising your proposal, as needed.

 Upon completion and final review of the proposal, the grants office will forward it to the ECTC leadership for final sign-off and facilitate submission of the proposal to the funder.